shikhar818/MediaMov/README.md

 <h1> MediaMoV </h1>
-Detection of movements in the body, it aims on the identification of nose and hands.
+Calling some of it's functions, We can find and detect movements in the body, it aims on the identification of nose and hands.

 <B><h5> Screenshots </h5> </B>